brotchie/Parcoa/README.md

 ## Objective-C Parser Combinators
 **Parcoa** is a collection of parsers and parser combinators for Objective-C inspired by Haskell's [Parsec](http://www.haskell.org/haskellwiki/Parsec) package.
 It is released under a MIT license.

-- Primative parsers for consuming unicode characters and strings can be found in [Parcoa+Primitives.h](https://github.com/brotchie/Parcoa/blob/master/Parcoa/Parcoa%2BPrimitives.h).
+- Primitive parsers for consuming unicode characters and strings can be found in [Parcoa+Primitives.h](https://github.com/brotchie/Parcoa/blob/master/Parcoa/Parcoa%2BPrimitives.h).
 - Parser Combinators for combining these parsers can be found in [Parcoa+Combinators.h](https://github.com/brotchie/Parcoa/blob/master/Parcoa/Parcoa%2BCombinators.h).

 ### Pure Parcoa Parsers